-- 6.1.43 There are many ways of delivering affordable housing.
+- 6.1.42 There are many ways of delivering affordable housing.
 Given the acute shortage of affordable housing identified in Hexham, it is necessary to ensure that the Plan provides as much support as possible for a variety of methods of delivering affordable housing.
 Policy HNP10 refers to housing contributions/provision required from market housing schemes of 10 units or more.
-There are however, other ways that affordable housing can be provided. - 6.1.44 Policy HNP10 supports these alternative mechanisms for delivering affordable housing; for example, through Registered Social Landlords, local Community Trusts, Community-led Housing Schemes, self-build projects and through rural exception sites as defined in the NPPF. - 6.1.45 The detailed Housing Needs Assessment undertaken for the Hexham Neighbourhood Area identified a strong need for affordable housing in Hexham.
+There are however, other ways that affordable housing can be provided. - 6.1.43 Policy HNP10 supports these alternative mechanisms for delivering affordable housing; for example, through Registered Social Landlords, local Community Trusts, Community-led Housing Schemes, self-build projects and through rural exception sites as defined in the NPPF. - 6.1.44 The detailed Housing Needs Assessment undertaken for the Hexham Neighbourhood Area identified a strong need for affordable housing in Hexham.
 The report concludes that there is a net annual imbalance of 68 affordable housing units (resulting in an average of 45 new dwellings needed per annum), and there is a clear case for requiring a high commitment to delivery of affordable housing.
-Even if every new house built in Hexham over the Plan period were to be affordable, the anticipated need would still not be entirely met over the first 5 years of the Plan.
+Even if every new house built in Hexham over the Plan period were to be affordable, the anticipated need would still not be entirely met over the first 5 years of the Plan. - 6.1.45 From the Housing Needs Survey, projections to the end of March 2021, key factors influencing policy are: - over 50% of needs are for 2 bedrooms, including general need and older person need, - the highest level of need overall (79%) is for 2 or 3 bedroom homes, - the need among older people is for 1 and 2 bedroom units.